 This type of plant is popular for it’s enormous leafy foliage.

-These are some of the most commonly asked questions that we encounter about this species of plant.
+Now that you have read the care guide, these are some of the most commonly asked questions that we encounter about this species of plant.

 How do you water Alocasia?

 Wait for the top two inches of soil to dry out before watering.
 Water slowly and thoroughly until the soil is sufficiently moist.
 Do not allow the plant to sit in wet soggy soil but make sure that it is consistently moist.